grauho/sdPromptDumper/README.md

 the appropriate directory. ie:

     POSIX:   $HOME/.config/sdPromptDumper/sdPromptDumper.cfg

     WINDOWS: %HOMEPATH%\AppData\Local\sdPromptDumper\sdPromptDumper.cfg

-Users should create this configuration directory themselves.
+* Users should create the configuration directory themselves.
 An alternative configuration path may be supplied with the -c, --config switch.
 An example config file is included in this repo, exampleConfig.cfg, This has only been tested on Linux.